nycmeshnet/nycmesh.net/content/blog/how.md

 -5GHz works fine in the rain, but speeds are generally less than 500Mbps.
 -24 GHz (AF24) is gigabit (1000Mbps) but will fail in heavy rain for distances over 4km.
 -60GHz is inexpensive gigabit but will not go more than 500m in the rain.
+-70/80GHz (E-Band) licensed spectrum.
+You can get reliable 10 gigabit over a couple of miles

 **Point-to-point**

-* long distance (3 to 10km) We use AirFiber AF24 or AF5XHD
+* long distance unlicensed (3 to 10km) We use AirFiber AF24 or AF60-LR for gigabit links

+* long distance licensed (3 to 10km) We use 70/80GHz Cambium or Siklu for 10 gigabit links.
+Licensing isn't that difficult or expensive, though the hardware is.

 * medium distance (up to 3km) LiteBeamAC is a very inexpensive way to get over 150 Mbps